 - Slow performance

 - All the requests come through one node.

 Privoxy is a non-caching web proxy with advanced filtering capabilities.
-It is used for enhancing privacy, modifying web page data and HTTP headers, control access, and remove ads and other obnoxious Internet junk.
+It is used for enhancing privacy, modifying web page data and HTTP headers, controlling access, and removing ads and other obnoxious Internet junk.
 Privoxy and Tor together make a great team.
-They add two additional layers of protection on your anonymous VPN.
+They add two additional layers of protection to your anonymous VPN.

 Now read about the OONI or Open Observatory of Network Interference Project from TOR.